mykhani/system-verilog-processor-design/doc/report.md

 In this case due to limited instruction bits, additional opcodes are introduced to define the following additional instructions.

+> [!NOTE]
+> It was found later that it is possible to intialise nested modules from within the testbench, so it it possible to initialise data memory from the testbench,
+> by accessing the hierarchical path of the nested module and then setting the desired values.

 <table>
   <tr>
     <th>Mnemonic </th>